otavioschwanck/new-file-template.nvim/README.md

   - pattern: the pattern that triggers the template
   - content: a function that return the template string

-The `content` function always will receive the path to the file and the filename as parameters and ALWAYS should return a string.
+The content function will always receive the path to the file and the filename as parameters.
+It should ALWAYS return a string.

 If the content return `|cursor|` inside the string, it will position the cursor there.

 ## What we can do with it?